groonga/groonga/doc/source/reference/tokenizers.rst

 Japanese Dictionary <http://osdn.jp/projects/naist-jdic/>`_
 for Japanese.

+You need to install an additional package to using TokenMecab.
+For more detail of how to installing an additional package, see `how to install each OS <http://groonga.org/docs/install.html>`_ .

 ``TokenMecab`` is good for precision rather than recall.
 You can find ``東京都`` and ``京都`` texts by ``京都`` query with :ref:`token-bigram` but ``東京都`` isn't expected.
 You can find only